bmds-lab/Crackling-AWS/README.md

-# Crackling AWS
+# Crackling Cloud (using Amazon Web Services)

 [Crackling](https://github.com/bmds-lab/Crackling) is one of the leading CRISPR-Cas9 guide RNA design tools.

-In this implementation of Crackling, serverless technologies by Amazon Web Services (AWS) are used.
-This architecture provides a highly-scalable and secure solution that comes with very little idle cost.
-It also means that anyone can design high-quality gRNA without having to send their data to a third-party -- bring the software to your data, rather than send your data to the software.
+In this implementation of Crackling, we use serverless technologies by Amazon Web Services (AWS) so anyone can design high-quality gRNA without having to send their data to a third-party.

 With thanks to our colleagues at the CSIRO for their support during the development of this edition of the pipeline.